Catherine22/Frontend-Development/README.md

 1. Chrome
 2. Node.js
 3. Visual Studio Code
+4. Useful VS Code tips:
+    - If you want to generate some dummy texts, you can type `lorem` and hit enter.
+And if you want to fill in 10 words for example, you can type `loren10` and hit enter
+    - To copy the whole line and paste right below, you can use `option` + `shift` + down arrow
-4. Visual Studio Code extensions (Eslint, Beautify, Prettier, Copy Relative Path, Code Spell Checker, Live Server, TabNine, etc.)
+    - Useful extensions you might need: Eslint, Beautify, Prettier, Copy Relative Path, Code Spell Checker, Live Server, TabNine, etc.
+    - Create your own VS Code settings by hitting `command` + `shift` + `p` to open settings (JSON), and paste the content from [vscode-settings.json](vscode-settings.json)

 ### URL Structure